lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 - Provide attendees with [Quick Start instructions](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Quick%20Start.pdf?raw=true) to setup the IDE and load the first exercise ([here in Italian](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Quick%20Start%20ITA.pdf?raw=true)); for public events consider sending in advance the code via email or providing Usb keys

-- List the languages supported and help the attendees to organize in pairs based on they favorite language and balancing the level of expertise
+- List the languages supported and help the attendees to organize in pairs based on they favorite language and balancing their level of expertise

 - Check that all pairs have successfully loaded the 1st exercise and succeeded to write and run a first sanity check or empty unit test.
 Provide help where required.

-- Introduce the scope of the coding-dojo and provide basic guidelines about pair-programming and iterative gradual approach to refactoring and unit test writing.
+- Introduce the scope of the coding-dojo and provide basic guidelines about pair-programming and iterative gradual approach to refactoring and unit-tests writing.

 - Present the instructions for the 1st exercise ([here are the slides](https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/blob/master/Slides/Refactoring-legacy-code-driven-by-tests-full.pdf?raw=true))